School of Massage Therapy & Certification ProgramPage Menu

 - Evening schedule: 4 trimesters, 15½ months

 With a certificate in therapeutic massage, you can begin your career in health care in a variety of clinical settings such as chiropractic offices and hospitals.
 Additionally, this certificate prepares you with the skills to run a private practice.
 Our strong science-based massage therapy curriculum allows you to graduate in 11½ to 15½ months.

-Our certificate program provides the extensive technical training, clinical experience and business skills necessary to build a successful practice.
+Our massage therapy certification program provides the extensive technical training, clinical experience and business skills necessary to build a successful practice.

 Associate of Applied Science in Massage Therapy (A.A.S.)

 - 3 to 5 trimesters, 11½ to 19½ months